Enhancely API (1.4.2)

 RateLimit-Remaining: 75 # Requests remaining in the current window

-RateLimit-Reset: 1640000000 # Unix timestamp when the limit resets
+RateLimit-Reset: 3600 # Seconds until the rate limit window resets

 Handling Rate Limits